MINISIPSERVER

 1.1 Hunting strategy

-• Circular hunting
+• Circular hunting (round-robin)

 • Linear hunting

-In circular hunting, the calls are processed "round-robin".
-If a call is delivered to local user 1, the next call will go to local user 2, the next to 3.
-The succession throughout each of the local users even if one of the previous local users becomes free.
+In circular hunting, the calls are processed "round-robin".If a call is delivered to local user 1, the next call will go to local user 2, the next to local user 3.
+The succession throughout each of the local users even if one of the previous local users is free.
 When the end of the hunting group is reached, the hunting starts over at the first local users.
-Local users are only skipped if they are still busy on a previous call.
+Local users are only skipped if they are still busy.

 Linear hunting is also referred to serial hunting.
 In linear hunting, calls are always delivered to the first local user, unless it is busy, then the second, third, and so on.